Mineshafter61/Freshmore/3_Modelling Uncertainty/W2D2 - Enumeration.md

 If we **do not allow the repetition** of choices, we call it a **permutation**, $^nP_k$.

 - n is the number of possible choices
-- k is the number of times choosing a choice is done
+- k is the number of times choosing is performed
 - **order matters** (e.g. the password `1234` is not the password `4321`)
  Notation:
  $$^nP_k=n\times(n-1)\times\dots \times(n-(k-1))=\frac{n!}{(n-k)!}$$